jradavenport/jradavenport.github.io/research.md

 - Publishing is broadly defined.
 - We will all be involved in writing papers and grants.
 - We will celebrate and document our process, our failures, and our victories.
-- A placeholder [GitHub group](https://github.com/TheAstroFactory) we can use for branding if we like.

 See my [CV]( {{ site.cv }} ) or [ADS link](http://adsabs.harvard.edu/cgi-bin/nph-abs_connect?return_req=no_params&author=Davenport,%20James%20R.%20A.&db_key=AST) for my most recent work.